 As you near retirement, you need to be fully informed about the new tax code and about ways to reduce your tax obligation.
 You will receive some tax advantages as a senior citizen, but you will also face some new challenges.
 Meet with your investment and tax professionals to map out a financial strategy for your later years.
 You can always make changes that can lead to a more comfortable retirement, even if you are past 50.
 Once you hit 65, you want to enjoy your new-found freedom and not fear your future.

-If you’d like to learn more tax reduction considerations and how to implement, contact Ross Wealth Advisors today!
+If you’d like to learn more tax reduction strategies and considerations and how to implement, contact Ross Wealth Advisors today!